colinedsall/ofdspm/README.md

 The augmentation strategy is different for each model:
 1. **Barlow Twins**:  Image augmentation is done while training the encoder and during training, but this model only uses one of 3x3 cropped images from the original.
 Augmentation in the same manner occurs during testing as well.
+    + It is important to note that the augmentation for the Barlow Twins encoder and classifier training is NOT the same as the hybrid model.
+The reason that only 9 crops are made per images is because the Barlow twins encoder benefits from smaller datasets.
+    + As a design choice, the size of the dataset used to train the Barlow twins from experimental data was limited as to not overload the encoder during training.
+Though the encoder reached convergence after about ~350 epochs, it could have been overtrained.
 2. **Hybrid Model**:  Image augmentation is done during training and testing, but it is different from the Barlow Twins approach.
 Images are augmented in the following way:
     + **3x3 crop**: From the original 256x256 image, 9 total images are created from a grid (no overlap).
     + **Rotation**: All cropped images are rotated 4 times by 90 degrees (4 new images per 9 images).
 This brings the total images per original to 36.